 To explore them you can go canoeing and kayaking along the base of the rock face or take a tour boat from the campground.
-Walk up a long set of stairs and a path to the top of Mazinaw Rock for extensive views over the entire park.
+Walk up a long set of stairs and a path to reach the top of Mazinaw Rock where you have extensive views over the entire park.

 Recommended by Ivan from Mind the Travel.

 10. Awenda Provincial Park